plazbot/plazbot-sdk-examples/README.md

 ---

 > 🧪 We’re currently in **Beta** for Plazbot SDK 2.0.
 Join the community and get free months, discounts, and early access perks.
 [Learn more ↓](#-lets-build-the-future-of-ai-agents--together)

 ---

-## 💻 Roadmap

-The Plazbot SDK is being developed with a RAG (Retrieval-Augmented Generation) architecture, allowing developers to combine:

-- External services via APIs
-- Custom prompts configured in the agent

-Our orchestrator will intelligently decide the best source of information to respond to each user message.

-Roadmap:
-- APIs for AI Agent

----